 Getting Started: Platform Overview

 Welcome to Customer.io!
-The pages in this Getting Started section aim to introduce you to the terms and objects you’ll see in Customer.io.
-This Platform Overview page introduces the core concepts involved in working with Customer.io.
+The pages in this Getting Started section aim to introduce you to our platform.
+This page introduces the core concepts involved in working with Customer.io.
 The following pages dive deeper into each concept.
-After we explain everything, we’ll discuss the ways you can integrate your system(s) with ours.
+After we explain everything, we’ll discuss the ways you can integrate your system(s) with our products.

 The image below illustrates what a well-rounded integration with Customer.io looks like.